 The Scribbles That Matter Iconic Notebook, B5 Notebook, and Pro Notebook are all very similar to each other so I will discuss them together.
 The main differences are:

-- The Pro Version cover does not have doodles on the cover.
+- The Scribbles that Matter Pro Version cover does not have doodles on the cover.
 The Iconic Version does.

 - The B5 version is larger than the A5 versions.
 The B5 Scribbles That Matter Notebook only comes in black.
-It also has a pen loop on the spine rather.
+It also has a stretchy pen loop on the spine of the journal.
 These are neat because they accommodate a variety of pen sizes.

 - Bleeding: When the ink leaks through the page and shows on the next page.